ShengJer/L-MAU-Cahn-Hilliard/LMAU_model/Autocorrelation_pipeline/README.md

 * the `-batch_size` should be set to **1** for applying trained model on every testing samples.
 ## output
 * One directory would be created during this stage from `-test_frm_dir`
+    * subfolders corresponding to different testing samples are created.